oschildt/SmartFactory/README.md

   "require": {
     "php": ">=7.2",
-    "smartfactory/smartfactory": ">=1.1.9"
+    "smartfactory/smartfactory": ">=2.0.0"
   }

   ...
 }
 ```

-### To get familiar with the SmartFactory do the following
+### To get familiar with the SmartFactory do the following:

 - Git-clone the demo application [SmartFactoryDemo](https://github.com/oschildt/SmartFactoryDemo) and run 'composer update'.
 - Use the script database/create_database_mysql.sql (create_database_mssql.sql) to create a demo database necessary for some examples.